jemmott/dsc180a06-fa20/week4.md

 ## Topics

+Measuring what matters: is the metric you are measuring a good proxy for the real-world behavior you want to see?

 ## Reading

 Do you know about the Netflix Prize?
 It is a huge deal in the history of recommender systems.
 In 2006 Netflix offered a million dollars to anyone who could beat their algorithm by 20%.
 It took years, but a team did win the prize!
 But then the code from the winning team was never used, and the follow up prize for further improvements was canceled.